zendesk/sdk_faye_client_ios/README.md

 # ZendeskSDKFayeClient for iOS

-The ZendeskSDKFayeClient library is used to provide interact with a server that uses a Faye implementation of the Bayeux protocol for communication in iOS projects.
+The ZendeskSDKFayeClient library is used to interact with a server that uses a Faye implementation of the Bayeux protocol for communication in iOS projects.

 ## Documentation